University of Tartu Art Museum

-University of Tartu Art Museum (Tartu Ülikooli kunstimuuseum) is an art museum in Tartu, Estonia founded in 1803 The museum is located in Main building of Tartu University.
+University of Tartu Art Museum (Tartu Ülikooli kunstimuuseum) is an art museum in Tartu, Estonia.
+It was founded in 1803 at the Imperial University of Dorpat and is considered to be the oldest art museum in Estonia.
+The museum is located in Main building of Tartu University.
 The museum is a branch of University of Tartu Museum.
 The chief of the museum is Mariann Raisma.

 The museum has a permanent exhibition which consists of, amongst other objects, original size plaster cast copies of Archaic, Classical and Hellenistic Greece.

+Since 1980 the museum has been home to the mummies of two Egyptian boys.
+They have been carbon dated as living between 410 and 50BC.
+They were donated to the university in 1819 on the death of their collector Otto von Richter.